 Bâtard shaping

-It’s about shaping a piece of dough so that it has tension around the loaf along the long side.
+It’s about shaping a piece of dough with tension around the loaf along the long side.

-If you watch the video for this Foodgeek Master Recipe you can see in great detail how I do it.
+If you watch the video for this Foodgeek Master Recipe, you can see how I do it in great detail.

 Scoring